 - On discharge, we advise you to take plenty of rest over the following couple of days.
-Gradually build up your activities to your normal level. - Avoid extending your arm/shoulder for the first few weeks, so no reaching, lifting and stretching. - Avoid rough contact that could result in blows to the implant site. - Avoid rubbing the wound site or the surrounding chest site. - Avoid lifting heavy objects, pushing, pulling, mowing the lawn, or hoovering until instructed by the Pacing Clinic.
+Gradually build up your activities to your normal level. - Avoid extending your arm or shoulder for the first six weeks, so no reaching, lifting, and stretching. - Avoid rough contact that could result in blows to the implant site. - Avoid rubbing the wound site or the surrounding chest site. - Avoid lifting heavy objects, pushing, pulling, mowing the lawn, or hoovering until instructed by the pacemaker clinic.

-Living with a pacemaker
+Living with a CRT device